Krzysztofe/contributions/README.md

 * Install the project dependencies by running **npm install**
 * Start the development server: **cd .\contributions\ npm run dev**
 * Open your browser and visit your localhost:3000 to see the running application.
+* The environmental variables are commented out in the apiUrls file.